Endometriosis???I am sure you are asking yourself “What is Endometriosis? “

 Endometriosis is a gynecological disorder.
-It occurs when the tissue that forms the lining of the uterus (endometrium) is found outside of the uterus.
+It occurs when the tissue, that forms the lining of the uterus (endometrium) is found outside of the uterus.
 These tissues, which are often called lesions or implants, can affect the peritoneum, ovaries, Fallopian tubes, bladder, ureters, intestines, and rectum.
 This can result in increased inflammation.

+How is Endometriosis Diagnosed?
 The only way to officially diagnosis Endometriosis is through a surgical procedure called laparoscopy.
 While there is currently no cure for endometriosis, symptoms can be managed through excision surgery (removal of lesions/implants) which is the gold standard.
-Women may also find some relief from symptoms with low dose oral contraceptive, NSAIDS, acupuncture an nutritional changes.
+Women may also find some relief from symptoms with low dose oral contraceptives, NSAIDs, acupuncture, and nutritional/lifestyle changes.